-While the name is a bit confusing to pronounce, like OH-la-mootz, we found ourselves finding plenty of reasons to fall in love with Olomouc from cats, cathedrals, and cheese here are our reasons to love Olomouc.
+While the name is a bit confusing to pronounce, like OH-la-mootz, we found ourselves finding plenty of things to do in Olomouc that made us fall in love, from cats to cathedrals and cheese!

 Olomouc isn’t young in age, not even close, but it does have a large young adult scene.
 Home to universities that bring in around 25,000 students per year, 25% of the inhabitants in Olomouc, you can expect to find a younger, hip crowd and vibe in the city.
 There are tons of amazing pubs and bars that cater to this crowd as well as great cafes.

-If you’re a cheese lover like us then you will be excited to learn that Olomouc has its very own cheese!
+If you’re a cheese lover, than this should be the top things to do in Olomouc!
 While not everyone is a fan of the cheese due to its strong scent, we had to try it during our visit.
 We ended up really enjoying it, but there really aren’t many cheeses we do not like.
-What makes the cheese even better is that its meant to be paired with beer.
+What makes it even better is that it’s meant to be paired with beer.
 Win, win!

-Their local cheese is a specialty in the region and you can even visit a Cheese Museum about 30 minutes outside of Olomouc.
+Their local cheese is a specialty in the region and you can even visit a Cheese Museum about 30 minutes out of the city.

 We found Olomouc cheese to be one of the most unique finds in Czech Republic, see what else made the list!

-This certainly screamed, Czech Meowit all over it! (see what I did there?)
-While I think that is a much better name for a cat cafe in the Czech Republic, you can visit the existing cat cafe, CoffeeCat.
-Located just on the outskirts of town near the new shopping mall and next to a huge park you can enjoy a purrfect cup of coffee or beer with some feline friends.
+Located just on the outskirts of town near the new shopping mall and next to a huge park, you can enjoy a purrfect cup of coffee or beer with some feline friends.